IBS

 - Stress and anxiety.
 The gut-brain axis is heavily involved.

 - Hormonal cycle changes.
-Symptoms often worsen in the luteal phase.
+Symptoms often worsen in the premenstrual and menstrual phase.

 - Caffeine and alcohol.